UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: Methodology

 \subsection{Adaptation to the Vision-Based Setting}

 \textbf{Input Adaptation.} In the vision-based setting, we use five cameras mounted at the table’s top and borders to estimate the object point clouds.
-The estimated point clouds consist of two components: 1) the partial object point cloud and 2) the hand point cloud.
-In our implementation, we segment and remove the hand point cloud, leaving only the partial object point cloud.
-In contrast, in the state-based setting, the object point clouds are uniformly sampled from the object mesh, which are complete and accurate.
-This difference affects the input to UniGraspTransformer as follows: 1) for \textit{object state} representation, we use the center of the partial object point cloud as the object position and apply PCA on this partial cloud to represent the object rotation; 2) we use the partial object point cloud to calculate \textit{hand-object distance}; and 3) we re-train a dedicated \textit{object encoder}, termed V-Encoder, to extract features from the partial object points, as will be discussed later.
+The estimated point clouds consist of two components: 1) the partial object point cloud and 2) the hand point cloud, which is segmented and removed in our implementation.
+In the state-based setting, the object point clouds are uniformly sampled from the object mesh, which are complete and accurate.
+This difference affects the input to UniGraspTransformer as follows: 1) for \textit{object state} representation, we use the center of the partial object point cloud as the object position and apply PCA on this partial cloud to represent the object rotation; 2) we use the partial object point cloud to calculate \textit{hand-object distance}; and 3) we re-train a dedicated \textit{object encoder}, termed V-Encoder, to extract features from the partial object points.
 Other configurations, such as network architecture, loss function, and supervision signals, remain unchanged.

 \textbf{V-Encoder.} In Section~\ref{sec:UniGraspTransformer}, for the state-based setting, we train an S-Encoder (see Figure~\ref{fig:autoencoder}) that encodes complete object point clouds into object features.
 In contrast, in the vision-based setting, we only have access to partial object point clouds.
 To extract their features, we re-train a V-Encoder, maintaining the same network architecture as the S-Encoder.
 The key modifications are as follows: 1) the input consists of 1,024 sampled points from the partial object point cloud; 2) a distillation loss is applied to regularize the V-Encoder’s latent features, with supervision provided by the latent features of the corresponding complete object point cloud extracted by the S-Encoder.
 After training, the V-Encoder can extract a 128-d object feature from partial object point clouds.